markr1961/BLEscannerESP32/readme.md

 Board manager:  https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json

-Arduino board:  "ESP32 Dev Module" All other settings at default.
-Should look at "DOIT ESP32 DEVKIT V1" as a possible build target.
+Arduino board:  "WEMOS LOLIN32-Lite" All other settings at default.
+Should also look at "ESP32 Dev Module" as a possible build target.

 Board info:
-BN:   tbd
+BN:   Unknown board
-VID:  tbd
+VID:  1A86
-PID:  tbd
+PID:  7523
-SN:   tbd
+SN:   Upload any sketch to obtain it